stepcode/stepcode.github.io/List_of_projects.md

 -   Expected Results: A viewer that works with the latest STEP schemas and files.

--   Knowledge Prerequisite: SCL currently supports C++ and python code generation.
+-   Knowledge Prerequisite: SC currently supports C++ and python code generation.

 Project: STEP-COLLADA direct bi-directional translation